xanderhub/flight-app/README.md

 All these repositories are being injected into `FlightService` as dependencies. <br />

-Finally there is a controller class `FlightController` which encapsulates the `FlightService`
+Finally there is a controller class `FlightController` which encapsulates the `FlightService` <br /> and exposes API to the client